lagom/lagom/docs/manual/scala/guide/cluster/PersistentEntity.md

 @[validate-command](code/docs/home/scaladsl/persistence/Post2.scala)

-A `PersistentEntity` may also process commands that do not change application state, such as query commands or commands that are not valid in the entity's currernt state (such as a bid placed after the auction closed).
+A `PersistentEntity` may also process commands that do not change application state, such as query commands or commands that are not valid in the entity's current state (such as a bid placed after the auction closed).
 Such command handlers are registered using `onReadOnlyCommand` of the `Actions`.
 Replies are sent with the `reply` method of the context that is passed to the command handler function.

 The `onReadOnlyCommand` is simply a convenience function that avoids you having to return no events followed by a side effect.